edmBernard/stryke/README.md

 # Stryke

 A C++ template library build on top of Orc C++ library.
 There is also a python binding [here](python).
 Code is available on github [here](https://github.com/edmBernard/Stryke).
-It's a template library but depend on [Apache-Orc](https://orc.apache.org/).
+It's a template "header-only" library but depend on [Apache-Orc](https://orc.apache.org/).
 All headers are in `include` folder.

+Apache-Orc is defined as :
+> the smallest, fastest columnar storage for Hadoop workloads.

-> The C++ Orc lib is highly dynamic.
+The C++ Orc lib is highly dynamic.
 Data Schema is defined at runtime.
 As Orc have to be bind by dynamic language like python it's perfect.
-The goal of this lib is to make a more static/templated C++ lib. this code will try to make an easy to use writer and try to fix most of the structure at compilation time.
+The goal of this lib is to make a more static/templated C++ lib.
+This code will try to make an easy to use writer and try to fix most of the structure at compilation time.

-We currently only support for the following type :
+We currently only support for the following type for data :

 | Type | Stryke | Status |
 |--|--|--|